6 Key Steps for a Seamless Legacy Payroll Migration

 • Technology Compatibility:

 Determine whether the new system is cloud-based or an on-premise solution.
-Cloud-based solutions typically offer greater flexibility, accessibility, and automatic updates.
+Cloud-based solutions typically offer greater flexibility, accessibility, and automatic updates, making deployment models an important consideration during cloud payroll software evaluations.

 • Scalability and Automation:

-Ensure the new system supports automation for payroll calculations, tax compliance, and reporting, along with scalability to accommodate business growth.
+Ensure the new system supports automation for payroll calculations, tax compliance, and reporting, along with scalability to accommodate business growth and a possible future expansion into a multi-country payroll solution.

 • Employee Self-Service (ESS) Features: